IFYates/Booksmart/README.md

 - Popup
   - Quick list of favourites / last used bookmarks
   - Tree of folders > bookmarks
+- Folder span2 to only apply on med/lrg screens
 - Export to support re-linking folders inc. folder/bookmark customisations
 - Localisation
 - ?
 Style bookmarks by domain (across all folders)